-A word about starting out
+1. A word about starting out

-- Make sure you are in the correct mode selection and that all previous data is cleared. - For e.g. To perform arithmetic operations press MODE appears on the screen press 3, then 2 so you are in Normal mode.

-• If your calculator has FIX or SCI on the display press MODE three times appears on the screen press 1 so you are in Degree mode.

-If your calculator has RAD or GRAD on the display press twice
+- Make sure you are in the correct mode selection and that all previous data is cleared. - For e.g. To perform arithmetic operations press MODE O - To clear all values press AC/ON - To clear memory press Min - If your calculator has FIX or SCI on the display press MODE - If your calculator has RAD or GRAD on the display, press MODE 4